rust-lang/rust/src/doc/rustc-dev-guide/src/backend/codegen.md

 ## What is LLVM?

-All of the preceding chapters of this guide have one thing in common: we never generated any executable machine code at all!
-With this chapter, all of that changes.

-Like most compilers, rustc is composed of a "frontend" and a "backend".
-The "frontend" is responsible for taking raw source code, checking it for correctness, and getting it into a format `X` from which we can generate executable machine code.
-The "backend" then takes that format `X` and produces (possibly optimized) executable machine code for some platform.
-All of the previous chapters deal with rustc's frontend.

-rustc's backend is [LLVM](https://llvm.org), "a collection of modular and reusable compiler and toolchain technologies".
+[LLVM](https://llvm.org) is "a collection of modular and reusable compiler and toolchain technologies".
 In particular, the LLVM project contains a pluggable compiler backend (also called "LLVM"), which is used by many compiler projects, including the `clang` C compiler and our beloved `rustc`.

-LLVM's "format `X`" is called LLVM IR.
+LLVM takes input in the form of LLVM IR.
 It is basically assembly code with additional low-level types and annotations added.
 These annotations are helpful for doing optimizations on the LLVM IR and outputted machine code.
-The end result of all this is (at long last) something executable (e.g. an ELF object or wasm).
+The end result of all this is (at long last) something executable (e.g. an ELF object, an EXE, or wasm).

 There are a few benefits to using LLVM: